ironscar/unreal-engine-dev-starter/docs/sculpting.md

 - `Inflate (BIN)` is used to inflate parts of the mesh
 - `Clay Buildup (BCB)` is used to buildup the mesh in a more blocky manner and is commonly used in organic sculpting
 - `Dam Standard (BDS)` is good for grooves/seams and is subtractive by default
+- `Curve Tubes (BCX)` is good for inserting curved tubes into mesh useful for things like dreadlock hair
+  - once inserted, tubes can only be edited using this brush until a new tube is inserted

 ---